 Create struct instances using construction syntax with field assignments.

-var unitX Point2D = { x = 1.0, y = 0.0 }Zero Initialization
+var origin Point2D = { x = 1.0, y = 0.0 }Zero Initialization

 Structs can be zero-initialized using empty braces or by simply declaring a variable with the struct type.